vitar/clrf/src/en/practice/p04-diagnostic-light.md

 # Practice 4.
 Simplified Diagnostic

+This page is for when you want a quick snapshot of your relationship.
-This simplified diagnostic will help each partner identify the main conditions, needs, and functions right now.
-Fill it out individually first, then discuss together.
+Instead of going in circles, it helps each of you name the conditions, needs, and functions that matter most right now.

+**You’ll need:** pen, paper (or this page)
+**Time:** 15–20 minutes
+**Use when:**
+- You want to quickly see what’s going on right now
+- You feel stuck in the same arguments
+- You want to move from “talking” to “understanding”

 ## Step 1.
 Individual selection